Stereotypes of African Americans: Mammy

 Clipping from May 29, 1910, issue of the Chicago Tribune reporting a move to build a "monument" to "Ol' Black Mammy" in Washington, D.C.
 The subhead mentions "the sentiment that clings to this picturesque character of antebellum days."

 The Mammy archetype describes African-American women household slaves who served as nannies giving maternal care to the white children of the family, who received an unusual degree of trust and affection from their enslavers.
 Early accounts of the Mammy archetype come from memoirs and diaries that emerged after the American Civil War, idealizing the role of the dominant female house slave: a woman completely dedicated to the white family, especially the children, and given complete charge of domestic management.
 She was a friend and advisor.

-The Mammy archetype, founded during the Jim Crow era, branded African American Women as faithful and loyal to White people, which can be attributed to their role as enslaved caretakers during slavery.
-Moreover, the archetype was officially developed, when white southerners were trying to curate a falsified narrative by showing anti-slavery advocates that White men and Black women have a good relationship.
+The Mammy archetype, founded during the Jim Crow era, branded African American women as faithful and loyal to white people, which can be attributed to their role as enslaved caretakers during slavery.
+Moreover, the archetype was officially developed, when white southerners were trying to curate a falsified narrative by showing anti-slavery advocates that white men and black women have a good relationship.
 However, they neglected to mention the mental, physical and sexual abuse African-American women experienced during slavery.

-The Mammy archetype is also perpetuated throughout the media which causes systematically underprivileged Black girls to believe that their identity isn't acceptable if it isn't beneficial to society.
-Likewise, within the media this stereotype portrays African-American women as elated people that want to be burdened with tasks generated by their White friends/family.
-Nonetheless, it reinforces a generational belief that African-American women prefer to be dependent and caring to White families rather than recognize the freedom in independence.
+The Mammy archetype is also perpetuated throughout the media which causes systematically underprivileged black girls to believe that their identity is unacceptable if it is not beneficial to society.
+Likewise, within the media this stereotype portrays African-American women as elated people that want to be burdened with tasks generated by their white friends/family.
+Nonetheless, it reinforces a generational belief that African-American women prefer to be dependent and caring to white families rather than recognize the freedom in independence.

 Mandingo

 The Mandingo is a stereotype of a sexually insatiable black man, invented by white slave owners to advance the idea that black people were not civilized but rather "animalistic" by nature.
 The supposedly inherent physical strength, agility, and breeding abilities of black men were lauded by white enslavers and auctioneers in order to promote the slaves they sold.
-Since then, the Mandingo stereotype has been used to socially and legally justify spinning instances of interracial affairs between Black men and White women into tales of uncontrollable and largely one-sided lust (from either party).
+Since then, the Mandingo stereotype has been used to socially and legally justify spinning instances of interracial affairs between black men and white women into tales of uncontrollable and largely one-sided lust (from either party).
 This stereotype has also sometimes been conflated with the 'black brute' or 'black buck' stereotype, painting the picture of an 'untameable' black man with voracious, violent sexual urges and with a large penis.